commerce-codeitforward/Components-For-Salesforce-Commerce-Cloud/checkout/cybersourcePayments/README.md

   -  CybersourcePaymentAdapter
 3. Create a Cybersource Merchant Account with Cybersource
 4. Create a Cybersource Security Key.
-  - If you have a Cybersource Security Key and knkow the Api Key and API Shared Secret values, you can use those.
+  - If you have a Cybersource Security Key and know the Api Key and API Shared Secret values, you can use those.
 Otherwise you will need to create one.
   - From the Cybersource Dashboard click "+ Generate new key"
   - Select the REST-Shared Secret option
   - Leave all other options unselected